mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ## Data analysis process

-My study draws on traditional ethnographic methods of my journal as participant observer, participant interviews and analysis of artefacts used and created.

-One of the challenges of adopting a naturalistic research approach is to work with material gathered to find and describe patterns of behaviour.

-### Iterative  approach of data analysis

-Video data analysis involved description and transcription of video data and thematic analysis of the contents.
+The analysis was structured in three stages to reflect the evolving relationship between the data and the research questions.
+This staged approach allowed for an iterative process: beginning with exploratory review, progressing through thematic refinement and methodological adjustment, and concluding with interpretive consolidation.
+Each stage responded to new insights and practical constraints, and together they represent a strategy for understanding how learning, agency, and contradiction played out within the CGD&P interventions.

-Due to the exploratory nature of the research, and the openness to new directions, the process of analysis of the data gathered was  carried out in an iterative approach over several stages.
-The process is presented here in three stages, which are a simplified slightly in terms of categorisation into distinct stages.
-Progression through the different stages of analysis involved increasing granularity and focus, and to achieve this different forms of analysis were used.
-The use of stages was particularly needed in order to deal with the large amount of video data gathered for the different sessions.
+Due to the exploratory nature of the research and the openness to emergent directions, the analysis process evolved iteratively across multiple stages.
+For the purposes of clarity, this process is presented in three simplified stages that reflect broad shifts in focus and method.
+Each stage marks a move toward greater granularity, using different analytical strategies suited to the emerging needs of the study.
+This structure also proved particularly useful in managing the large volume of video and screen capture data generated during the CGD&P sessions.

 <!-- THERE IS A CROSS OVER WITH THE GENERAL SECTION ABOVE HERE.
 The process aligns with  -->